pdebruin/iddocs/deploy-monitor/README.md

 # Deploy and Monitor

-You can deploy IAM to the public cloud, a private cloud on AWS, or a private cloud on Azure.
 Deployment tools and checklists smooth the process.
 Monitoring tools and event logs let you track system health and events.

 ## Deployment
 Plan, check, and execute your IAM deployment.